jingxiangmo/prompts-for-mcgill/README.md

 # Prompts for McGill
-> A list of the ChatGPT prompts for learning courses at McGill.
+> A list of the best ChatGPT prompts for learning courses at McGill.

 ## Software Systems [COMP 273]